 4.1 Introduction of the Analysis and Discussion

 This research hypothesised that large language models (LLMs) could be used to detect security misconfigurations in Cisco IOS configurations when assessed against the CIS Benchmarks.
 By employing a structured evaluation framework built on controlled datasets and carefully engineered prompts, the study aimed to measure both the accuracy and reliability of GPT-4o in identifying benchmark-aligned errors as well as common configuration mistakes.
-The primary objective was to determine whether prompt engineering could be used to guide the models toward more consistent and accurate compliance assessmentsAdditionally, the research aimed to examine how varying levels of prompt specificity (Broad, Mid and Specific) shaped the model’s performance, and to compare the outcomes across multiple protocol domains.
+The primary objective was to determine whether prompt engineering could be used to guide the models toward more consistent and accurate compliance assessments.
+Additionally, the research aimed to examine how varying levels of prompt specificity (Broad, Mid and Specific) shaped the model’s performance, and to compare the outcomes across multiple protocol domains.
 In the following sections, the analysis will present the results of these evaluations, compare model performance across prompt types and protocols, and critically discuss the implications of these findings for the integration of LLMs into professional network auditing and compliance workflows.

 4.2 Presentation of Findings